Beverage Grade CO2: Everything You Need to Know in Bars, Breweries & Restaurants | Coldbreak

 Tank Certification

 The certification of CO2 cylinders is a critical aspect of managing food grade CO2, particularly in ensuring safety and compliance with industry standards.
 This process involves a series of inspections and tests to ascertain the integrity and safety of the cylinders used to store and transport CO2.
+Certification ensures that the CO2 tanks used to carbonate beverages meet the required safety and purity standards.
 The primary goal of cylinder certification is to prevent accidents stemming from cylinder malfunction, which can lead to CO2 leaks, ruptures, or other hazardous situations.

 Cylinder certification typically follows a strict schedule, with most jurisdictions mandating an inspection every five years.
 During these inspections, the cylinders undergo several tests, including visual examinations, pressure tests, and checks for any signs of wear, corrosion, or damage.
 The visual inspection is crucial, as it can detect issues like dents, cracks, or rust, which may compromise the cylinder’s integrity.
 Pressure testing, often involving hydrostatic methods, assesses the cylinder’s ability to safely hold CO2 under operational pressures.
 This test ensures that the cylinder material retains its strength and elasticity under pressure without leaking or bursting.